 Background: Diabetes mellitus is the most common and fastest growing disease in the world.
-One of the therapy to treat diabetes is inhibition of α-amylase activity by inhibitors from microbial and plant source.
+One of the therapies to treat diabetes is the inhibition of α-amylase activity by inhibitors from microbial and plant source.
 Actinomycetes are potential sources of enzyme inhibitors, drugs, amino acids, vitamins etc.

-Objective: Our work mainly highlights on the isolation of actinomycetes from soil samples of different habitat and screening for α -amylase inhibitors.
+Objective: Our work mainly highlights the isolation of actinomycetes from soil samples of different habitats and screening of α -amylase inhibitors.

-Methods: Actinomycetes are isolated from soil samples of different habitat by different methods, these include a variety of pre-treatment of soil samples in combination with appropriate supplement medium with selective antibacterial agents.
-Isolated actinomycetes grown in fermentation condition and metabolites are extracted with Isopropyl alcohol and concentrated to get solid material.
-Extract of each isolates tested for α -amylase inhibition using starch Iodine plate method and DNS- spectroscopic method.
+Methods: Actinomycetes were isolated from soil samples of different habitats by different methods; these include a variety of pre-treatment of soil samples in combination with an appropriate supplement medium with selective antibacterial agents.
+Isolated actinomycetes grown in fermentation condition and metabolites were extracted with Isopropyl alcohol and concentrated to obtain solid material.
+The extract of each isolate was tested for α -amylase inhibition using starch Iodine plate method and DNS- spectroscopic method.

-Results: Total 110 actinomycetes strains are isolated from various sources.
+Results: Total 110 actinomycetes strains were isolated from various sources.
 Among 110 extracts of actinomycetes, eight extracts have shown positive results for α-amylase inhibition in starch Iodine plate assay method.
-Extracts selected from primary results used for the confirmation of inhibitory activity using DNS- spectroscopic method.
-Out of eight extract, six extracts were shown Porcine pancreatic α -amylase inhibitory activity range from 40-86%.
+Extracts selected from primary results were used for the confirmation of inhibitory activity using DNS- spectroscopic method.
+Out of eight extracts, six extracts showed Porcine pancreatic α -amylase inhibitory activity ranging from 40-86%.
 The actinomycetes strains that produce α -amylase inhibitory activity are A-24, A-29, B-5, B-18, C-15 and D-24.